Skip advert

 Advertisement

-Future of UK’s Sunderland plant in doubt after Nissan announces huge job cuts, plant closures and suspension of post-2026 product plans
+Future of employees at UK’s Sunderland plant are uncertain after Nissan announces huge job cuts, plant closures and suspension of post-2026 product plans

 Nissan Ariya Nismo - Nissan badge